Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

 Erik Carlsson <info@code301.com>

-# WHat
+# LICENSE

-This software is copyright (c) 2015 by Erik Carlsson.
+This software is copyright (c) 2016 by Erik Carlsson.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.